RustamProg/PersonalDayPlannerV2/README.md

 ![Login form](https://github.com/RustamProg/PersonalDayPlannerV2/blob/master/PersonalDayPlannerV2/Screenshots/login.png?raw=true)

 If you don't have a profile, you can create new.
-There are some restrictions when you create a profile, i.e. minimum username length is 8 chars
+There are some restrictions when you create a profile, e.g. minimum username length is 8 chars

 ![Sign in form](https://github.com/RustamProg/PersonalDayPlannerV2/blob/master/PersonalDayPlannerV2/Screenshots/signin.png?raw=true)